iscc/iscc-specs/docs/specification.md

 The 1-byte header of each component is subdivided into 2 nibbles (4 bits).
 The first nibble specifies the component type while the second nibble is component specific.

 The header only needs to be carried in the encoded representation.
-As similarity searches accross different components are of little use, the type information contained in the header of each component can be safely ignored after an ISCC has been decomposed and internaly typed by an application.
+As similarity searches across different components are of little use, the type information contained in the header of each component can be safely ignored after an ISCC has been decomposed and internally typed by an application.

 #### List of Component Headers